alejandrodl/vocal-percussion-transcription/README.md

 Deep Embeddings for Robust User-Based Amateur Vocal Percussion Transcription
 ============================================================================

-This is the code repository for the ICASSP 2022 paper (under review) *Deep Embeddings for Robust User-Based Amateur Vocal Percussion Transcription* by Alejandro Delgado, Emir Demirel, Vinod Subramanian, Charalampos Saitis, and Mark Sandler.
+This is the code repository for the SMC 2022 paper (under review) *Deep Embeddings for Robust User-Based Amateur Vocal Percussion Transcription* by Alejandro Delgado, Emir Demirel, Vinod Subramanian, Charalampos Saitis, and Mark Sandler.